mirkoeffe/my-rental/README.md

 - Add advanced filtering options (price range, number of bedrooms, etc.).
 - Implement a mobile-friendly layout.
 - Navbar to be fixed
+- Sidebar must be taken out of the Navbar

 ## Installation